Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Content Moderation Results

 Table \ref{table:extreme} and Figure \ref{LaGoNN_results} show our results.
-In the cases of the extreme and imbalanced regimes, SetFit's performance steadily increases with the number of training examples.
-As the label distribution shifts to the balanced regime, however, SetFit's performance quickly saturates or even degrades as the number of training examples grows. \LaGoNN, RoBERTa$_{full}$, and Log Reg, other fine-tuned PLM classifiers, do not exhibit this behavior. \LaGoNNexp, being based on SetFit, exhibits a similar trend, but the performance degradation is mitigated; on the $10^{th}$ step of Amazon Counterfactual in Table \ref{table:extreme} SetFit's performance decreased by 9.7, while \LaGoNNexp only fell by 3.7.
+In the cases of the extreme and imbalanced regimes, the performance of SetFit$_{exp}$ steadily increases with the number of training examples.
+As the label distribution shifts to the balanced regime, however, the performance quickly saturates or even degrades as the number of training examples grows. \LaGoNN, RoBERTa$_{full}$, and SetFit, other fine-tuned PLM classifiers, do not exhibit this behavior. \LaGoNNexp, being based on SetFit$_{exp}$, exhibits a similar trend, but the performance degradation is mitigated; on the $10^{th}$ step of Amazon Counterfactual in Table \ref{table:extreme} SetFit$_{exp}$'s performance decreased by 9.7, while \LaGoNNexp only fell by 3.7.
+Note that we only consider the first NN here.

-\LaGoNN and \LaGoNNexp generally outperform Log Reg and SetFit, respectively, often resulting in a more stable model, as reflected in the standard deviation.
+\LaGoNN and \LaGoNNexp generally outperform SetFit and SetFit$_{exp}$, respectively, often resulting in a more stable model, as reflected in the standard deviation.
 We find that \LaGoNN and \LaGoNNexp exhibit stronger predictive power with fewer examples than RoBERTa$_{full}$ despite having fewer trainable parameters.
-For example, on the first step of Insincere Questions under the extreme setting, \LaGoNN's performance is more than 10 points higher.
+On the first step of Insincere Questions under the extreme setting, \LaGoNN's performance is more than 10 points higher.

 \LaGoNNcheap outperforms all other methods on the Insincere Questions dataset for all balance regimes, despite being the third fastest (see Table \ref{table:time}) and having the second fewest trainable parameters.
 We attribute this result to the fact that this dataset is composed of questions from Quora\footnote{\url{https://www.quora.com/}} and our ST backbone was pretrained on similar data.
 This intuition is supported by Probe, the cheapest method, which despite having the fewest trainable parameters, shows comparable performance.